TheAlanGan/HuntHarvest-Draft/Contour maps/README.md

 # File Name: AdultSurvival_low-HighHunt/Harv_Transition
-Description: Generates a contour map we vary:
+Description: Generates a contour map where we vary:
 1. The probability of transition from high to low, introduced variable p in the markovChain_highTransition function
 2. Adult survival multiplier (highHarvestSurvival)